 1. Advance Healthcare Directive (Living Will)

-- What it is: A form that states how you want to be taken care of when you are no longer able to actually speak for yourself.
+- What it is: An advance directive or living will is a form that states how you want to be taken care of in the event you are not able to speak for yourself.
 Here you can express whether or not you want extreme measures used to keep you alive (and even which measures), once it has been deemed that you are either terminally ill or permanently unconscious.
 Note: This form varies by state, so be sure you fill out the correct one.

 - Why you should fill it out: You should remain in control of your healthcare even if you lack the ability to physically communicate your wishes.
 Not only is it better for you to have what you want, but also, by filling out a living will, you are sparing your family or friends from making difficult decisions.